 How do you treat adjustment disorder with anxiety?

 One way to treat adjustment disorder is through medications.
 A specific prescription reduces some of the symptoms of adjustment disorders, particularly insomnia, anxiety, and depression.
 Some of these medications are benzodiazepines or mostly known as Ativan and Xanax.

 But note that before taking any of these medications, you need to consult your doctor first.
 Do not settle on the information you get from other people or the internet.
 Instead, follow a reliable source of the coping method from an expert or a licensed professional.

 There is a huge difference between adjustment disorder and anxiety disorder.
 Adjustment disorder often ends up positively as individuals see a large reduction in their mental health issues as they learn to adapt to life changes.
 On the other hand, anxiety is an ongoing battle of emotional and mental health problems that sometimes lasts for a very long time.
 Though anxiety disorders and adjustment disorders are stress-related conditions, one can stay on mild symptoms for an extended period compared to the latter.

 But of course, it is vital not to ignore damaging symptoms.
-If the anxiety from the necessary life adjustment is taking a toll on your daily function, you need to work your way by keeping your emotional and mental health stable.
+If the anxiety from the necessary life adjustment takes a toll on your daily function, you need to work your way by keeping your emotional and mental health stable.